 After a semester in New York, CITYterm alums span the globe to discover new passions and engage with unique communities.
 Each month, we’ll highlight one of those alumni here and share the story of a student’s experience after CITYterm.
 Do you know an alumnus who would be great for such a spotlight?
-Please email Leigh Yakubowski to let us know.
+Please email Manyata Berbick to let us know.

 Emily Fitzgerald, S'12